(This article was published on 20 December 2022 and updated on 12 December 2025)

 What's the issue?

 Many global banks currently quantify and disclose financed emissions for a subset of their lending exposures – i.e. those in specific sectors.
-However, measurement methodologies and practices continue to evolve and vary, and it is challenging to give users an end-to-end view of total financed and facilitated emissions at this stage.
-Most banks do not yet disclose facilitated emissions.
+However, measurement methodologies and practices continue to evolve and vary, and banks can find it challenging to give users an end-to-end view of total financed and facilitated emissions at this stage.
+Most do not yet disclose facilitated emissions.

-Emissions that financial institutions fund is an important area where the ISSB is balancing the drive to consistency while acknowledging that calculation methodologies need to evolve in practice.
+Emissions that financial institutions fund are an important area where the ISSB is balancing the drive to consistency with acknowledging that calculation methodologies need to evolve in practice.

 What are the requirements?

-Facilitated emissions disclosures for investment banking and brokerage activities, and emissions associated with insurance (or re-insurance) underwriting portfolios (insurance-associated emissions), are not explicitly required because the methodology is not yet sufficiently mature.
+When the climate standard was issued, facilitated emissions disclosures for investment banking and brokerage activities, and emissions associated with insurance (or re-insurance) underwriting portfolios (insurance-associated emissions), were highlighted as areas for future consideration.

 The financed emissions disclosure requirements include the following.